Girija Prasad Koirala

 Koirala, who was active in politics for over sixty years, was a pioneer of the Nepalese labour movement, having started the first political workers' movement on Nepalese soil, known as the Biratnagar jute mill strike in his hometown, Biratnagar.
-In 1991 he became the first democratically elected Prime Minister since 1959, when his brother B.P.
+In 1991 he became the first democratically elected prime minister in Nepal since 1959, when his brother B.P.
 Koirala and the Nepali Congress party were swept into power in the country's first democratic election.
+He was the most prominent and consequential political leader in Nepal from 1990 to 2008.

 Personal life

-Koirala was born in Saharsa, Bihar, British India, in 1924 into a Hill Brahmin family.
+Koirala was born on 4 July, 1924 in Saharsa, in the Bihar and Orissa Province of British India into a Khas Bahun (Hill Brahmin) family.
 His father, Krishna Prasad Koirala, was a Nepali living in exile.
 In 1952 Koirala married Sushma Koirala, headmistress at the local school for women in Biratnagar.
 Their daughter Sujata Koirala was born in 1953.
-Sushma died in a kerosene stove explosion in 1967.
+Sushma died in a kerosene-stove explosion in 1967.
 He along with his daughter Sujata were followers of the Indian spiritual leader Sathya Sai Baba.

-Koirala belonged to one of Nepal's most prominent political families.
+Girija Prasad Koirala belonged to one of Nepal's most prominent political families.
 Two of his brothers were prime ministers: Matrika Prasad Koirala from 1951 to 1952 and 1953 to 1955, and Bisheshwar Prasad Koirala from 1959 until King Mahendra took over the government in December 1960.
-Bisheshwar Prasad and Girija Prasad were arrested and later sent to prison.
-With other leaders of the Nepali Congress Party (NCP), Girija Prasad went into exile after his release in 1967 and didn't return to Nepal until 1979.
+Bisheshwar Prasad and Girija Prasad were arrested and sent to prison.
+With other leaders of the Nepali Congress Party (NCP), Girija Prasad went into exile after his release in 1967 and did not return to Nepal until 1979.